 It is an expectation that parents work closely with appropriate staff to resolve issues related to potential bullying and / or cyber-bullying.

-Macquarie Fields High School and Positive Behaviour for Learning (PBL)
+Macquarie Fields High School and Positive Outcome Program (POP)

 Macquarie Fields High School is a diverse learning environment that aims to equip students for their role in society beyond the school years.